 I wouldn’t take him any sooner than this but it seems once he fills out his skinny frame he could be a force.
 Looks pretty solid defensively by my eye not sure if offense will be there but RH shot competes hard, has the bloodlines and enough quality traits to maybe make it to next level after some seasoning.
 If Maksimov is somehow still on the board here, run to the podium.

 Limited reports on him but appears to have the measurables and the pedigree.
 If he’s anything like his dad I wouldn’t count him out.

 Brassard is raw but he’s a big guy who can really shoot the puck appears to have enough mobility though will still need to work on it moving forward.

 F Drake Batherson (Cape Breton)

 Right-handed shot Center who was a PPG in playoffs and almost PPG in regular season.
 Excellent playmaker seems to be a good decision maker on the limited tape I saw.
+Good speed.
 Enough there to warrant the pick.

 D Brandon Crawley (London)

 Crawley always seemed to take penalties at the wrong time but his combination of size, speed & skill plus developing in London under Hunter gives him enough of a chance.
 More of a Girardi type.

 To comment hit me up on Twitter @TheOilKnight